-The net proceeds to the Company from the Offering after deducting underwriting discounts and commissions and after expenses of the Offering are expected to be \$40.8 million (\$47.2 million if the Over-Allotment Option is exercised in full).
+The net proceeds to the Company from the Offering after deducting underwriting discounts and commissions and after expenses of the Offering are expected to be \$35.9 million (\$41.6 million if the Over-Allotment Option is exercised in full).
 The Company will not receive any of the net proceeds from the sale of Shares by the Selling Stockholders.

-The Company will use approximately \$28.0 million of the net proceeds of the Offering to repay \$26.3 million principal amount of indebtedness, \$0.2 million of accrued and unpaid interest thereon and a related prepayment premium of approximately \$1.5 million.
+The Company will use approximately \$28.1 million of the net proceeds of the Offering to repay \$26.3 million principal amount of indebtedness, \$0.3 million of accrued and unpaid interest thereon and a related prepayment premium of approximately \$1.5 million.
 Such indebtedness, which was incurred in connection with the Acquisition, consists of (i) \$21.3 million principal amount of senior notes, which accrue interest at an annual rate of 10% and mature on August 30, 2003 (the "Senior Notes"), and (ii) \$5.0 million principal amount of subordinated notes, which accrue interest at an annual rate of 12% and mature on August 30, 2004 (the "Subordinated Notes").
 The Senior Notes and the Subordinated Notes are held by the Institutional Investors, one or more of which may be deemed affiliates of the Company prior to the Offering.
-The Company also will use approximately \$3.1 million to repay a note it will issue in the Reorganization in exchange for Mobil's preferred equity interest in TREX Company, LLC, including \$0.1 million of accrued and unpaid dividends on such equity interest.
+The Company also will use approximately \$3.1 million to repay a note it issued in the Reorganization in exchange for Mobil's preferred equity interest in TREX Company, LLC, including \$0.1 million of accrued and unpaid dividends on such equity interest.
 See "Certain Transactions--Acquisition Transactions."
-The Company will pay approximately \$6.9 million of the net proceeds of the Offering to fund a portion of the LLC Distribution to its four management members and to the Institutional Investors.
-The estimated LLC Distribution as of December 31, 1998 is \$5.6 million.
-Such amount will be increased by the amount of any taxable income realized by the Company from January 1, 1999 through the date of the LLC Distribution.
-The amount of the net proceeds of the Offering to be applied in respect of the LLC Distribution, which is estimated to be approximately \$11.3 million as of the expected payment date, is subject to adjustment based on the actual amount of the LLC Distribution.
+The Company will pay approximately \$4.7 million of the net proceeds of the Offering to fund a portion of the LLC Distribution to its four management members and to the Institutional Investors.
+The amount of the net proceeds of the Offering to be applied in respect of the LLC Distribution, which is estimated to be approximately \$12.2 million as of the Reorganization date of April 7, 1999, is subject to adjustment based on the actual amount of the LLC Distribution.
 See "Certain Transactions--Reorganization."